Motor Vehicle Collisions

 Louisiana follows a fault-based (or “tort”) system when it comes to motor vehicle accident claims.
 Also known as a negligence statute, this means that accident victims must prove the other driver (or another third party) was at fault for the crash in order to file a claim and recover compensation for their damages.
 This typically involves proving that the other party was negligent or acted wrongfully in some way.

-To file a car accident claim in Louisiana, you must typically prove all the following elements:
+To prevail in a car accident claim in Louisiana, you must typically prove all the following elements:

 - The other driver or party (the defendant) was negligent